 The Luxembourg Income Study (LIS) is the largest available income database of harmonized microdata and is based at the LIS Cross-National Data Center in Luxembourg.
-It mostly refers to developed economies, but it is increasingly expanding to incorporate middle income countries and, in the near future, low-income countries.
+It mostly refers to developed economies, but it is increasingly expanding to incorporate middle-income countries and, in the near future, also more low-income countries.
 This database is widely recognized as the main international reference for cross-country comparisons for the countries and years covered.
-The observations from LIS in WIID are directly provided by the LIS Cross-National Data Center.
+The observations from LIS in the WIID are acquired through the institution's LISSY remote-access system.